-Evaluate the compliance of the strategies and methods for progressive and final rehabilitation of disturbed areas with the objectives of the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (Department of Minerals and Energy 1995) and guideline Rehabilitation Requirements for Mining Projects (Department of Environment and Heritage Protection 2012b).
+Evaluate the compliance of the strategies and methods for progressive and final rehabilitation of disturbed areas with the objectives of the Code of environmental compliance for exploration and mineral development projects (Department of Environment and Heritage Protection 2013) and guideline Rehabilitation Requirements for Mining Resource Activities 2014.
 In particular, the strategies and methods are to have the following objectives:

 - mining and rehabilitation should aim to create a landform with the same or similar land use capabilities and/or suitability it had prior to the disturbance, unless other beneficial land uses are pre-determined and agreed - mine wastes and disturbed land should be rehabilitated so that it is self-sustaining or to a condition where the maintenance requirements are consistent with an agreed post-mining land use - surface and ground waters that leave the lease should not be degraded compared to their condition prior to the commencement of mining operations.
-Current and future water quality should be maintained at levels that are acceptable for users downstream of the site

-- describe the means of decommissioning the project by removing or reusing plant, equipment, structures, buildings, concrete footings and foundations, hardstand areas, storage tanks and wharfage.
+Current and future water quality should be maintained at levels that are acceptable for users downstream of the site - describe the means of decommissioning the project by removing or reusing plant, equipment, structures, buildings, concrete footings and foundations, hardstand areas, storage tanks and wharfage.
 Describe the proposed methods for stabilising the affected sites.
 Discuss options and methods for the disposal of wastes from the demolition of plant and buildings in sufficient detail for their feasibility and suitability to be assessed - describe any proposals to divert creeks during operations and, if applicable, the reinstatement of the creeks after operations have ceased.
 Rehabilitation would involve the re-establishment of vegetation communities along watercourses similar to the pre-cleared regional ecosystems in those areas. - where dams are to be constructed, describe proposals for the management of these structures after the completion of the project.
 Describe the final drainage and seepage control systems and long-term monitoring plans - describe and illustrate where final voids and uncompacted overburden and workings at the end of mining would lie in relation to flood levels up to and including the probable maximum flood level based on the Bureau of Meteorology's 'probable maximum precipitation' forecast for the locality - describe topsoil management including addressing minimising topsoil storage times (to reduce fertility degradation) and the transportation, storage and replacement of topsoil to disturbed areas.